YellowWaitt/bevy_log_events/README.md

 use bevy_egui::EguiPlugin;
 use bevy_log_events::prelude::*;

-// You must implement Debug for the events you want to log
+// You must implement Debug for the messages and events you want to log
+#[derive(Message, Debug)]
+struct MyMessage {
+    value: usize,
+}

 #[derive(Event, Debug)]
 struct MyEvent {
-    source: String,
+    value: usize,
 }

 fn main() {